denten-books/plain-text/0-intro.md

 of the material covered, discussing also the possibility of machine phenomenology in relationship to humanism.

-## Perspective

-The history of digital text reflects the legacy of European and later North American colonialism.
-Treaties that negotiated early character encodings initially did so in the dominant diplomatic languages, French and English [@international_telegraph_union_documents_1865].
-Even though modern character encodings like the UTF-8 render many more international scripts, the overall camber of digital literacy still skews towards English.
-Most programming languages, for example, are its derivatives.
-Speaking it is a requirement for professional practice.
-The challenge and consequence of the book will be in exposing such technological bias.

-It is easy to forget the blunt effectiveness of physical restraints to speech in the global North-west.
-Books that are burned or redacted cannot be read at all.
-Elsewhere, inequities of access to knowledge compel readers to print their own books and build their own libraries.
-Witness the so-called "shadow libraries" of Eastern Europe and Central Asia, the street book vendors of India and Pakistan, and the gray market presses of Nigeria arising from the country's "book famine"[@mahmood_copyright_2005; @okiy_photocopying_2005;
-@liang_piracy_2009; @bodo_short_2014; @nkiko_book_2014; @_elsevier_2015].
-More
-than mere piracy, such *samizdat*-like practices preserve the literary sphere [@tenen_book_2014].
-Informal book exchange networks create reading publics that own the means of textual production and dissemination.
-Under duress, readers build homemade knowledge infrastructures: they duplicate, distribute, catalog, and archive.

-By contrast, in wealthier economies, such infrastructures are commodified.
-Readers consequently receive the material contexts of their meaning-making passively.
-The costs of knowledge production and barriers to its distribution disappear from view.
-For many readers, technologies that support reading, writing, and interpretation further pass from tools to fetishes.
-They are swaddled in protective vestments and given a prominent place in the home.
-They are imbued with animate spirits.
-We form emotional rather than intellectual bonds with them, on aesthetic rather than ethical grounds.
-Thus we exist in a state of profound alienation from mechanisms closest to our mental activity.

-I look East and South, then, to see that whatever the technology, the choice to wield an epistemic thing---word processor or character set---is never neutral.
-Technology embodies power in non-obvious ways.
-One must thus insist on dragging it into a dialectic, by which ideals are shown to reify into specific technological commitments.

 <!--- NOTES  --->
 <!--- NOTES  --->